Skip to main

 All other state and federal requirements of controlled substance prescribing must be met, including ensuring prescriptions are issued for a legitimate medical purpose by a practitioner acting in the usual course of professional practice.

-This page was last updated on May 23, 2024.
+This page was last updated on January 9, 2026.
 The information contained herein is not legal advice.
-Although the P2P team will make every attempt to keep this information updated as telemedicine allowances change, pharmacists are encouraged to refer to the eCFR and guidance documents from the DEA when making dispensing decisions.
+Although the P2P team will make every attempt to keep this information updated as telemedicine allowances change, pharmacists should refer to the eCFR and guidance documents from the DEA and Kentucky Board of Pharmacy when making dispensing decisions.